mozilla/hawk/README.md

 ### Is it done?

-Far from it.
+No but it's getting close.
 Until this module reaches version 1.0.0 it is considered experimental and is likely to change.
 This also means your feedback and contribution are very welcome.
 Feel free to open issues with questions and suggestions.

 ### Does **Hawk** have anything to do with OAuth?